-Most of the IEM are single gene defects, inherited in an autosomal recessive manner, with a 25% recurrence risk in offspring when two parents are carriers of the mutation.
+>Most of the IEM are single gene defects, inherited in an autosomal recessive manner, with a 25% recurrence risk.

-When the diagnosis is known and confirmed, prenatal diagnosis can be offered wherever available for the subsequent pregnancies.
+>When the diagnosis is known and confirmed in the index case, prenatal diagnosis can be offered wherever available for the subsequent pregnancies.